j-m-a-g/EmotionDetectorXCCHackathonProject/README.md

 # 😀😔😡🤢 Emotion Detector
-### See if you are happy, sad, angry, or disgusted!
+### See if you are happy, sad, angry, disgusted, or even surprised!

 Built with the Roboflow ```inference``` API and pipelines.